 Perry Barr Commonwealth Games Athletes’ Village and wider regeneration compulsory purchase order

 The city council has authority to make acquisitions in the Perry Barr area to deliver a regeneration scheme for the Commonwealth Games in 2022, plus an ongoing legacy for Perry Barr.
 The scheme includes the development of the Commonwealth Games Athletes’ Village, significant transport and connectivity improvements, improvements to the environment and new commercial and residential development.
-The full details of the scheme are set out in the Statement of Reasons for making the Order which accompanies the Compulsory Purchase Order (“CPO”).
+The full details of the scheme are set out in the documents which accompany the Compulsory Purchase Order (“CPO”).

 You can also view this documentation in person at: